 A cannula is a short, thin tube that is put into a vein in your arm or the back of your hand for treatment.
 It will be removed before you go home.

 Your nurse may put some anaesthetic cream or spray onto your skin to numb the area first.
-Your nurse will place a clear dressing over the cannula to make sure it stays in place.
+They will place a clear dressing over the cannula to keep it in place.
 The cannula is removed before you go home.

 While the cannula is being used tell your nurse or doctor straight away if you notice any: